 In the case of the above-mentioned Azamara Journey sailing, the affected couple were ultimately offered the cruise on a complimentary basis, along with a $250 onboard credit.

 In the unlikely event that you do get bumped, here are a few tips for making the best of the situation:

-Know Your Options.
-In most cases, you'll have to choose from the basic options of accepting a refund for the now-canceled cruise or rebooking a comparable sailing, whether that means on the same ship but a different date or a different ship on a similar itinerary.
+Know your options.
+In most cases, you'll have to choose from the basic options of accepting a refund for the now-canceled cruise or rebooking a comparable sailing, whether that means on the same ship but a different date or a different ship on a similarly scheduled itinerary.
 (Other options may apply.)
-The line will often include onboard credit for those who rebook and, possibly, airline change fees.
+The line will often include incentives like onboard credit for those who rebook and, possibly, airline change fees.

-Want to minimize the hassle of being bumped, either by being prepared in advance or by reducing your chances of getting bumped in the first place?
-Use the following tips to set yourself up for success:
+Minimize the potential hassle of being bumped by being prepared in advance with the following tips to set yourself up for success.

-Buy Travel Insurance.
-As previously mentioned, Cruise Critic has long suggested purchasing a third-party insurance policy.
-Make sure it covers not only the cost of the cruise itself but also airfare and any other major expenses -- like hotel and transportation costs -- you may have.
-For instance, Travel Guard's "Cancel for Any Reason" policy applies to any trip that's canceled up to 48 hours prior to departure.
-Travel Guard's Dan McGinnity tells Cruise Critic that these policies will cover 50 to 75 percent of nonrefundable expenses.
+For instance, AIG Travel Guard's "Cancel for Any Reason" policy option applies to any trip that's canceled, up to 48 hours prior to departure.
+Scott Adamski, Head of U.S. Field Sales and Licensing for AIG Travel, tells Cruise Critic that these policies can cover up to 50 to 75 percent (depending on the option selected) of prepaid, nonrefundable expenses.
 But, as all policies are different, be sure to read the fine print to make sure the policy you purchase covers all relevant expenses if your sailing gets canceled.